LeeviKopakkala/go-html-toolkit/README.md

-# htmlutils
+# go-html-toolkit

-`htmlutils` is a lightweight Go package for working with HTML documents.
+`go-html-toolkit` is a lightweight Go package for working with HTML documents.
 It provides functions to load HTML from files or URLs and search for elements using tags, attributes, or IDs.

 ---